- by Alison Benjamin and Brian McCallum

 If you see cuckoo bees it means the population of its host is healthy.”

-Though Alison and Brian are themselves beekeepers, they are under no illusions that honey bees are not necessarily the best pollinators of all crops, and that many other species deserve recognition.
+Though Alison and Brian are themselves beekeepers, they are under no illusions that honey bees are not necessarily the best pollinators of all crops (despite them being extremely important for many), and that many other species deserve recognition.
 In this book, mason bees, flower bees, alkali, carpenter, bumble, stingless and leafcutters all get their turn in the limelight.
-In addition, the insight the authors provide into the US pollination industry serves both as a warning as to the dangers of harming populations of important native pollinators, and as encouragement to recognize the value of the different bee species.
+In addition, the insight the authors provide into the US pollination industry serves both as a warning as to the dangers of harming populations of important native pollinators, and as encouragement to recognize the value of the different types of bees.

 As well as highlighting the plight of bees, there is of course, practical advice about how we can all do our bit to help them.
 It’s worth pointing out that Alison Benjamin herself began beekeeping from the small overgrown garden of her London flat, and both authors have helped to establish apiaries around the great city.
 They write from both experience and faith that helping bees is possible and feasible, even in busy urban environments.